Resonance between planar self-affine measures: The scenery of the self-affine measure

 \section{The scenery of the self-affine measure}

-In this section, our aim is to prove Proposition \ref{prop-parempijono}, whence we assume throughout the section that $\mu$ is a self-affine measure as in Theorem \ref{theorem-main} with $\dim\mu >1$.
+In this section, our aim is to prove Proposition \ref{prop-parempijono}.
+We assume throughout the section that $\mu$ is a self-affine measure associated to an iterated function system $\Phi = \lbrace \varphi_i(x) = A_i x + a_i\rbrace_{i\in\Gamma}$ satisfying the irreducibility, domination and strong separation conditions, and that $\dim\mu>1$.
 The arguments of this section were inspired by the work of Kempton \cite{Kempton2015} on a similar result for a more special class of self-affine measures, and some of our lemmas are analogous to those in \cite{Kempton2015}.